kukaryambik/CV/README.md

 > [Exness](https://www.exness.com/): global multi-asset broker.

-- Developed Helm charts and CI/CD processes; streamlined Kubernetes migrations.
-- Standardised GitLab CI templates.
+- Developed Helm charts and CI/CD processes; standardised GitLab CI templates.
-- Refactored services from Bash to Go.
+- Refactored services from Bash to Go, developed new features for existing services in production on Go.
-- Integrated PagerDuty and Prometheus Alertmanager.
+- Configured realistic alerting by describing PagerDuty and Prometheus Alertmanager using IaC approach.
-- Implemented Gatekeeper policies to ensure PSS compliance.
+- Migrated services to K8S with implementation of Gatekeeper policies to ensure PSS compliance.
-- Managed ML infrastructure using AWS, Terraform, and Airflow, streamlining reducing costs.
+- Managed ML infrastructure using AWS, Terraform and Airflow, optimised cost reduction.

 **DevOps Engineer** _( Jun 2021 - Sep 2022 )_